robece/microservices-aks/challenge-02/README.md

     ```

     ```bash
-    To see the charts deployed using helm3 in cert-manager namespace:
+    To see the charts deployed using helm in cert-manager namespace:

-    helm3 list --namespace cert-manager
+    helm list --namespace cert-manager
     ```

     ```bash
-    To remove a chart deployed using helm3 in cert-manager namespace:
+    To remove a chart deployed using helm in cert-manager namespace:

-    helm3 uninstall [chartName] --namespace cert-manager
+    helm uninstall [chartName] --namespace cert-manager
     ```

     <b>Having issues? </b> review the <a href="https://cert-manager.io/docs/" target="_blank">cheat link!</a>